-Online registration for the 2018 Y Turkey Trot Charity 5K closed at 8pm, Monday, November 19th, but you may still register at each location’s packet pick-up.
+Online registration for the 2019 Y Turkey Trot Charity 5K is now closed but you may still register at each location’s packet pick-up.

 Please note, although we try our very best, we can’t guarantee shirt sizes for people who register during Race Week.